CALL NOW FOR A Consultation

 Trust Reggie Osenton With Your Estate Planning Needs

 In this article, we have provided a good overview of special needs trusts and the benefits they can provide, both now and well into the future.
 If you are truly interested in taking a deeper dive, and perhaps even seeking to create one for yourself, you will want to enlist the help of an experienced attorney who can help you understand the process and ensure that your trust is set up correctly.
 At Osenton Law, we aim to do just that.
 There is far too much at stake to take a do-it-yourself approach or entrust your family’s future to someone who is not knowledgeable about estate planning law.
-If you would like to learn more about the process of creating a special needs trust or any other estate planning matter, please reach out to us to schedule a free consultation to discuss your specific needs.
+If you would like to learn more about the process of creating a special needs trust or any other estate planning matter, please reach out to us to schedule a Consultation to discuss your specific needs.